Elon Musk takes witness stand to defend Tesla buyout tweets - NewsBreak

 When shown communications from Tesla investors urging him to curtail or completely stop his Twitter habit before the 2018 buyout tweet, Musk said he couldn’t remember all those interactions from years ago, especially since he gets a “Niagara Falls” of emails.

-Even before Musk took the stand, U.S. District Judge Edward Chen had declared that the jurors can consider those two tweets to be false , leaving them to decide whether Musk deliberately deceived investors and whether his statements saddled them with losses.‘This isn’t how I wanted to meet you’: 911 call recounts Jeremy Renner rescue
+Even before Musk took the stand, U.S. District Judge Edward Chen had declared that the jurors can consider those two tweets to be false , leaving them to decide whether Musk deliberately deceived investors and whether his statements saddled them with losses.Comet you haven’t heard about coming to sky near you

 Musk has previously contended he entered into the SEC settlement under duress and maintained he believed he had locked up financial backing for a Tesla buyout during meetings with representatives from Saudi Arabia’s Public Investment Fund.